DArtemasov/Rosenbrock/README.md

 Minimization of the Rosenbrock Function

-.mlx file includes MATLAB solution
+.mlx file includes MATLAB solution, .pdf file includes the output of the MATLAB solution

 main.py is the main code file of the Python solution, minhelper.py needs to be imported into the python project.
 Other libs can be installed via pip